kirangn514-sketch/dev-Temp/Javascript.md

 // person = { name: "Bob" }; // This is NOT ALLOWED - reassignment

 /*
-INTERVIEWER FOLLOW-UP: "Which one do you prefer?"
+testER FOLLOW-UP: "Which one do you prefer?"

 ANSWER:
 "In modern JavaScript, I always prefer: